 I’m prone to self-doubt, rumination, and giving myself critical comments.
 I hold onto embarrassing moments for far longer than I should, I hate being evaluated, and I get embarrassed super easily.

 If I’m trying out something new and challenging, I hate to be watched or asked about it.
 This is out of fear that I’ll make a fool of myself, or fail.
 It’s quite strange; I support all my friends on new conquers, and give them nothing but support if things don’t go their way.
 I can’t give myself this same kind of treatment, though.
 This has turned me into a perfectionist.
 I’m sorry if this is a little bit annoying at times.

 I really love being creative.
 It keeps me grounded, helps me work off a bit of my extra energy, and adds a positive experience to my schedule.
 I like to paint, write, and design.
 Many of my highly sensitive extroverts enjoy performing, or script writing.
 It’s almost like a coping mechanism for us.
 It’s a way we can put all our feelings out into the world, without just screaming into a pillow.
 As extroverts, it has to be something a little be extra, doesn’t it?

 I hope this helps you come to terms with your own highly sensitive extroverted personality or can help you understand how to deal with the HSP extroverts in your life.
 Our entire behavior can seem like a juxtaposition in itself, making it that much harder to express how we feel, why we act in certain ways, and why we aren’t understood that easily.
 Of course, I won’t apologize for being the way I am; being highly sensitive and an extrovert also has its upsides, and I would never change.

 Daniela McVicker is a psychologist and family counselor.
-She is also a freelance writer and a contributor to TopWritersReview.
+She is also a freelance writer and a contributor to TopWritersReview and editor at StudyClerk.
 Her passion is writing about leading a healthy family life and helping people enjoy their lives to the fullest.